Skip to content

 • If consent is given, we still encourage including parents/guardians in communications with participants under age 13.
 One option is to send communication to a youth on an account to which their parent/guardian also has access.

-Design program activities to eliminate private, unmonitored 1:1 interactions.
+Design activities to eliminate private, unmonitored 1:1 interactions.

 Update participant conduct codes.

-Update existing participant codes of conduct by integrating online safety and conduct expectations, or create a new online-specific code of conduct.
-See our templates for participant conduct codes, including new versions with specific reference to virtual interactions.
+Incorporate online safety expectations into existing participant codes of conduct.
+See our templates for participant conduct codes, including specific references to virtual interactions.

 Topics to consider addressing include:

 • What do 1:1 interactions look like in an online environment?
-How are they different from in-person interactions?
-What additional risks do they pose?
-What additional preparations need to be made to ensure 1:1 interactions do not happen?
+What additional preparations need to be made to ensure 1:1 interactions are observable and interruptible?

-• How can staff set and maintain appropriate boundaries online?
-For example, communicate your ‘on’ hours to participants and their families and strictly avoid ‘off-hours’ contact.
+• How can personnel set and maintain appropriate boundaries online?
+For example, communicate your ‘on-hours’ to participants and their families and strictly avoid ‘off-hours’ contact.

 • The importance of using official University accounts at all times for program activities and communicating with participants.
-What might be challenging about using shared accounts and how can you overcome those challenges to ensure transparency youth safety?
+What might be challenging about using shared accounts, and how can you overcome those challenges to ensure transparency and youth safety?

 Actively monitor virtual interactions and address conduct code violations.

-• Have ongoing conversations with all program staff about how the program is running, including virtual interactions.
+• Have ongoing conversations with all program personnel about how the program is running, including virtual interactions.
 Solicit and address any group concerns.

-• Monitor communication between program staff and participants to ensure safe and appropriate interactions.
+• Monitor communication between program personnel and participants to ensure safe and appropriate interactions.
 Immediately address any concerning behaviors or violations of the conduct code.
 A Sample monitoring checklist is available in PDF.

-Clearly communicate to parents about the technology you are using and how youth will interact with them, and encourage parents to discuss online safety with their children.
+Clearly communicate to parents/guardians about the technology you are using and how youth will interact with them, and encourage parents to discuss online safety with their children.

 Solicit consent for participation in online youth programming.
 Provide details about how, when and by what means youth will be interacting virtually with your program.
 See the Privacy Guidelines for Engaging Youth Online and Engaging youth virtually FAQs for assistance.